-Section 3.A.2.a: School Improvement Plan (SIP): The School's Governing Board shall approve a School Improvement Plan (SIP), as applicable, in each year of this Charter, if required to do so, and in the matter prescribed by Section 1002.33(9)(n), Florida Statutes.
+Section 3.A.2.a: School Improvement Plan (SIP): The School's Governing Board shall approve a School Improvement Plan (SIP), as applicable, in each year of this Charter, as required by Section 1002.33(9)(n), Florida Statute.
 Furthermore, if the School is required to submit a SIP plan to the Sponsor as outlined in Rule 6A-1.099827, Florida Administrative Code, the School shall comply with all state and local requirements pertaining to said Rule.

-Section 3.A.2.a.1: Minimum Components of SIP: During each year that the School is required to provide a SIP, the School agrees to include in the SIP all requirements outlined in the plan based on the school's status under school grades, Title 1 status and/or any other state or federal requirements as applicable to charter schools.
+Section 3.A.2.a.1: Minimum Components of SIP: During each year of the Charter, the School agrees to include in the SIP all requirements outlined in the plan based on the school's status under school grades, Title 1 status and/or any other state or federal requirements as applicable to charter schools.
 The SIP shall also contain the baseline standard of achievement, the outcomes to be achieved, and the methods of measurement that have been mutually agreed upon in the School Accountability Plan submitted to the Sponsor.
 The SIP must require the clear identification of source documentation for data and, where applicable, reliance upon state generated disaggregated data.
 The SIP must require annual adequate progress toward Accountability Plan goals.

-Section 3.A.2.a.2: Deadline for Governing Board Approval: The School's Governing Board shall approve a SIP each year required by applicable laws with the District's SIP approval time frame.
+Section 3.A.2.a.2: Deadline for Governing Board Approval: The School's Governing Board shall approve a SIP each year concurrent with the District's SIP approval time frame.